Australia warms to green hydrogen amid Japanese demand

 The partners are in talks to bring in two other power utilities, a trading house and shipping expertise in Japan, and an Australian gas major, Quilter said at the Australian Energy Week conference on Wednesday.
 He did not name the other companies that might be involved.

-In Western Australia, Norway’s Yara International SA and France’s Engie SA this month won support from the government for a project to produce ammonia from green hydrogen.
+In Western Australia, Norway's Yara International SA (YAR.OL) and France's Engie SA (ENGIE.PA) this month won support from the government for a project to produce ammonia from green hydrogen.

 They plan to start producing up to 625 tonnes of green hydrogen and 3,700 tonnes of green ammonia a year in 2023 with a 10 megawatt electrolyser.
 By 2028, they aim to scale up to 1 GW of electrolyser capacity.